codewatchorg/bypasswaf/README.md

 Future
 ======

-I intend the following features, at a minimum, in future versions:
+I intend to add the following features, at a minimum, in future versions:
 <ul>
-<ol>HTTP Parameter Pollution - Automatically perform HPP attacks on GET/POST parameters.</ol>
+<ol>1) HTTP Parameter Pollution - Automatically perform HPP attacks on GET/POST parameters.</ol>
-<ol>HTTP Requests Smuggling - Automatically perform an HTTP request smuggling attack on each request where a dummy request is added to the beginning and the real (smuggled) request is added at the end.</ol>
+<ol>2) HTTP Requests Smuggling - Automatically perform an HTTP request smuggling attack on each request where a dummy request is added to the beginning and the real (smuggled) request is added at the end.</ol>
 </ul>

+I have been adding features rapidly and it is very possible that the above will be in the code by the time anyone actually reads this.

 Note